BenGOsborn/Markotplace/README.md

 ## Immediate

--   Maybe in the case of caching, instead of clearing the cache, I should instead UPDATE the cache after an update + MORE CACHING
--   Reimplement caching in high traffic spots (user authentication (requires updates after purchase and account updates), app listings, app data)

 ## Better load balancer

 -   Add in the Upgrade header for websockets for nginx and my proxy + test proxies with websockets